obicons/obicons.github.io/_pages/about.md

   - /about.html
 ---

+I am an assistant professor at Boise State University.
+My research interests are at the intersection of cybersecurity, software engineering, and formal methods.
+Society depends on physical systems (e.g., critical infrastructure like water treatment plants, robotic systems) that are increasingly integrated with cyber controls that contain vulnerabilities.
+These vulnerabilities should be eliminated by improving the state-of-the-art of software engineering.
+This can be accomplished by leveraging results from formal methods, a field that uses mathematically rigorous techniques to analyze systems, to improve our standards of practice.

-I am currently a formal methods scientist at Idaho National Laboratory (INL).
-I like to call my research interests *gradual formal methods*: Observe real software in situ to construct a principled model that drives decision-making.
+Prior to joining Boise State, I was a formal methods scientist at Idaho National Laboratory, where I maintain a joint appointment.
-I've applied this technique to autonomous vehicle firmware, and more recently to deep learning frameworks.

-Prior to joining INL, I was a student at The Ohio State University.
+Before Idaho National Laboratory, I was a student at The Ohio State University.
 My advisors are Drs.
 Feng Qin and Christopher Stewart.

 ## Recent Blog Posts